 (1) Each owner or operator of a GDF subject to the management practices in OAR 340-244-0242 must report to DEQ the results of all volumetric efficiency tests required under OAR 340-244-0244(1) and (2).
 Reports submitted under this rule must be submitted within 180 days of the completion of the performance testing.

 (2) Annual report.
-Each owner or operator of a GDF must report, by February 15 of each year, the following information, as applicable.
+Each owner or operator of a GDF that has monthly throughput of 10,000 gallons of gasoline or more must report, by February 15 of each year, the following information, as applicable.

 (a) The total throughput volume of gasoline, in gallons, for each calendar month.